Training

 Our tutors are all qualified, experienced and knowledgeable beekeepers; we aim for students to undertake a comprehensive understanding of honeybees, manipulate a range of equipment, experience handling bees in their hives, weather permitting, as well as experience the craft of working hive products.

-The cost of the course is £180 which includes full membership of NDBKA, insurance for upto 3 colonies and also covers the BBKA Basic Assessment fee should you wish to take it after 12 months of beekeeping.
+The cost of the course is £180 which includes full membership of NDBKA, insurance for upto 3 colonies and also covers the BBKA Basic Assessment fee should you wish to sit the assessment after 12 months of beekeeping.

 SessionDateBasic summary of content